 The easy access to Dating, Escorts, Prostitution and Porn sites means high traffic and lucrative profits.
 Porn is a $12 billion dollar industry in the US with global turnover estimates around $97billion.
 Thanks to the dark side of the internet, the adult entertainment industry never had it so good.
 There is also the trafficking of children and slave labour, trolling and exploiting school children who mistakenly give out personal information makes the internet unsafe.
 Software allowing girls as young as nine to be groomed for sexual abuse.
 Those on the chase develop ideas and techniques to engage and interact with youngsters directly from bona fide internet sites offering to sell their software directing their audience to tools and methods as resources available.
 The algorithm can minutely target people, also tell whether one is extroverts or introverts, whether one is a family person or not even to some extent that car insurance can be based on Facebook activities.
 Having learnt information about the likes, dislikes and so on, the information by the algorithm is always in favour of these supplied traits one favour.
 The algorithm will then fire back information based on these acceptable characteristics irrespective whether the information it gives out is correct or not.

 All kinds of software available, some free of charge, instructional materials on methods to target their audience to build individual and demographic profiles for best results.
 Many of these approaches challenge our moral principles and bands of liberty and confronting the internet with a new moral philosophy.
 It is vital to keep a lid on this technological age increasingly seeing morality running in the wild.
-Additionally, stopping the trend for Terrorism, Radicalism, Jihadism, religious, hateful ideology and extremism should not be looked at as moral cowardice.
+Additionally, stopping the trend of Terrorism, Radicalism, Jihadism, religious, hateful ideology and extremism should not be looked at as moral cowardice.
 An algorithm based on our patterns can seem racist and prejudiced so cashing in on it is highly irresponsible.
 By itself has no sense of moral balance to take up an ethical responsibility to stem this tide.
-The consolidation for these media giants taking united steps to police themselves is vital.
+The consolidation of these media giants taking united steps to police themselves is vital.
 The expression of free will of people must not be abused or seen as an invitation by the back door to be dominated by the power of these giants' billions of dollars but remain to behold to a civil society.
 Additionally, responsibility lies on producers of these contents and the media need to regulate it, censorship if necessary, particularly when their freedom of expression so audaciously out of context.

 This Information revolution, for example, Facebook serving a daily audience of around 2 billion people, is presenting a new reality that we need to understand.
 It means we need to redefine this biggest source of information by new concepts and guidelines to interact with this arguably valuable phenomena.
 Harnessing the internet values of this virtual world is to ensure the information we receive is ethical and unobtrusive, but responsibly, to fit with the changing values of society ebbing the tide of functional anarchy.
 Seeing our life translated into data snooping it to sell say insurance is an infringement on many of our rights.
 Companies such as Facebook, Google and other social media giants, need to wake up and ensure the codes they feed into their highly valuable algorithm, not only translates into the excellent service they provide but is accompanied by good ethics - code should be law.
 We know that our every search or 'like', 'anger, 'amazement' or other reactions, free as they seem to be, provides them with the capital they later sell.
 Not only do we tell friends what we like but we are telling them the internet giants too.
-News feed and spying on our friends and peoples whereabouts, what they are up to and working out probabilities based on our past activities are clear infringements on our rights of privacy.
+Newsfeed and spying on our friends and peoples whereabouts, what they are up to and working out probabilities based on our past activities are clear infringements on our rights of privacy.
 What society needs and I see coming in the next few years is an algorithm watch, like Ofcom, a utility regulator, hopefully, introduced voluntarily but if not then by the dead hand of state censorship.